-If you’re planning a trip to Arches National Park or a road trip through all of Utah’s National Parks, you cannot miss the Tower Arch Trail; and yes, it’s BETTER than the Delicate Arch (in my opinion).
-However, this arch is in one of the most secluded areas of the park so make sure you tell someone where you’re going and remember these other tips for what NOT to do in Utah so you stay safe and adventurous!
+With only three miles of trail and 600 feet of elevation gain, this trail feels like a nice stroll through another universe!
+In this guide, I am going to give you all the information you need to hike this trail successfully: trailhead location, how to get there, what the trail is like, and hiking essentials so you can be best prepared.
+If you’re planning a road trip to Arches National Park or a road trip through all of Utah’s National Parks, you cannot miss the Tower Arch Trail!
+This arch is in one of the most secluded areas of the park so make sure you tell someone where you’re going and remember these other tips for what NOT to do in Utah so you stay safe and adventurous!

 This post does contain affiliate links for the products I mentioned, but as always, all opinions are my own.
 I make a small commission, at no extra cost to you, when you make a purchase or booking through these links.
 This helps to support this space and keep me blogging, which I am so extremely thankful for.

 How To Get To The Tower Arch Trailhead